What it takes to get employees up to speed

 Once a new employee is settled in and left alone to do their job, managers should strive to check in regularly to establish lines of communication and determine if any unconscious mistakes are being made.
-Seventy-eight percent of employees said being recognized by their manager motivates them on the job.
+If you find your new employees are struggling, do your best to help alleviate the pressure.
+One-on-one meetings are the perfect opportunity to offer empathy, support, advice and much more.
 It also provides new employees with interaction they may not have sought out themselves.

 The time is takes to get a new employee up-to-speed will vary, but isn’t something to be rushed.
 Paying attention to details other than the tedious day-to-day processes can provide new employees with a supportive work environment, fueling their success and performance.
 If you’re looking to improve your onboarding processes, check out Click Boarding’s employee onboarding software.